RAG fundamentals

 embedding shape: (384,)

 Once we have all the chunks generated, we load them into the vector database.
-We use tqdm again to display a progress bar, because this will also be slow.
+We use tqdm again to show a progress bar, because this is also going to be slow.

 import tqdm